fifthsirean02/WebViewApp/README.md

 Overwrite the variable JObj containing a Window Object by re-assigining it with a Kotlin Object's name (in String) by putting it under pre-defined ECMA6 function : eval() during assignment to make name (a String) into a String Template.

-Use the newely obtained JObj to check whether the page is loaded in the App or Not.
+Use the newly obtained jObj to check whether the page is loaded in the App or Not.

 # index.html